Skip to main content

 Have a little roly poly?
 Here's what to do if baby rolls off the bed

-Parents are only human and sometimes things happen in the blink of an eye.
-If you’ve ever put your baby down on a bed and turned your back for even a quick second only to have your baby fall off the bed, you know this is true.
-In fact, babies falling off beds is the leading cause of injuries for children.
+As hard as parents try to keep their babies safe from dangers around the home, they’re only human, and sometimes accidents happen.
+A fall only takes a split second to happen with little ones.
+If you’ve ever put your baby down on a bed and turned your back for even a quick second only to see your baby fell off the bed during those moments, you know this is true.
+Babies falling off beds is the leading cause of injuries for children.
 You happen to have your baby lying there — away from the edge, no less.
-You turn around for just a few seconds and then you hear that telltale cry.
+You turn around for just a few seconds and then you hear your baby crying.

 What do you do?
 First, you’ll need to keep from panicking.
 Taking a deep breath and making some initial observations is a vital step to ensure your baby gets the right help.
 Once you’ve calmed down imagining your little one going over the edge, we have advice for you to follow in case this unfortunate accident happens to your child.